Sliced Swiss chard with stems and leafy parts separated into two groups

 Stir-fried Swiss chard is combined with sliced green onion.

-Fuchsia Dunlop’s Swiss chard stir-fry served with rice.
+Swiss chard stir-fry adapted from Fuchsia Dunlop’s recipe, served with steamed rice

 A bundle of Swiss chard with red stem is placed on a counter.